tezos/tezos-mirror/docs/alpha/baking_power.rst

 via RPC.
 In that case, in order to retrieve this exact context, one needs to replay the block's balance updates on their own.

-In the Alpha protocol, to solve these problems, only the total delegated amounts **at the end of blocks** count when determining this minimum.
+In the Quebec protocol, to solve these problems, only the total delegated amounts **at the end of blocks** count when determining this minimum.
 This is known as the **per-block min-delegated feature**.
 This solution no longer penalizes baking rights when funds are transferred between two accounts delegated to the same baker.
 Moreover, it lets users easily retrieve via RPC the exact context that the minimum comes from, since it is guaranteed to